Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Additionally, for health professionals who have engaged in post-degree non-research-related clinical training (e.g., residency), the eligibility window can be extended by the duration of this training.

-For other professions that require post-degree, non-research-related training to be certified by a professional body, please consult the Vanier-Banting Secretariat to confirm whether an extension to the eligibility window is allowable.
+For other professions that require post-degree, non-research-related training to be certified by a professional body, please consult with the Vanier-Banting Secretariat to confirm whether an extension to the eligibility window is allowable.

 Interruptions used to extend the eligibility window for degree completion must have occurred after the fulfilment of your degree requirements and before the application submission deadline.